conal/quotes/quotes.md

 "Love yields to busyness.
 If you seek a way out of love, be busy; you’ll be safe, then." - Ovid, Remedia Amoris (via Julian Kain)

-"The creative adult is the child who survived after the world tried killing them, making them grown up.
-The creative adult is the child who survived the blandness of, the unhelpful words of bad teachers, and the nay-saying ways of the world.
-The creative adult is in essence simply that, a child." - Ursula Le Guin
+"The creative adult is the child who survived after the world tried killing them, making them "grown up".
+The creative adult is the child who survived the blandness of schooling, the unhelpful words of bad teachers, and the nay-saying ways of the world.
+The creative adult is in essence simply that, a child." - Attributed to [but denied by](https://www.ursulakleguin.com/blog/91-the-inner-child-and-the-nude-politician) Ursula Le Guin

 "Without a specification, a system cannot be wrong, it can only be surprising." - Gary McGraw